kudobuilder/kudo.dev/content/docs/faq.md

                - deploy
 ```

-The purpose of the OperatorVersion is to provide the details necessary for KUDO to become an operator for a specific capability (such as Kafka) for a version of the operator.
-As the operator it will execute a `Plan` to establish all the instances of Kakfa components in the cluster as defined in the Operator yaml.
+The purpose of the `OperatorVersion` is to provide the details necessary for KUDO to become an operator for a specific capability (such as Kafka) for a version of the operator.
+As the operator it will execute a `Plan` to establish all the instances of Kakfa components in the cluster as defined in the operator YAML.
 In the example provided, it would make sure there are 3 brokers deployed.

 ## What is an Instance?